petchat/senz.sdk.android.maven/README_2_0_0.md

 ```

  - 2.
-write your broadcast receiver to catch the broadcast, data stored in the bundle
+write your broadcast receiver to catch the broadcast, data stored in the bundle ,
-you need to resolve the bundle, the bundle key is "location", "motion", "scene", "event", "status"
+you need to resolve the bundle, the bundle key is "motion_changed", "event", "home_office_status".
-like this:
+use like this:
 ```java
 public class SenzReceiver extends BroadcastReceiver {
     private static String TAG = "SenzReveiver";